boldlink/terraform-aws-ec2/README.md

 - Follows aws security best practices and uses checkov to ensure compliance.
 - Has elaborate examples that you can use to setup your ec2 instance within a very short time.
 - Ability to create associated ec2 resources with minimum configuration changes.
+- This module includes a feature to install ssm agent and gives the necessary permissions for the instance to communicate with SSM manager.

 Examples available [here](./examples/)

 ## Usage
+**Things to note**:
-*NOTE*: These examples use the latest version of this module
+- These examples use the latest version of this module
+- This module does not include a feature to create and use a key pair

 ```hcl
 module "ec2_instance_minimum" {